-As an environmentally responsible company, Tetra Pak is at the forefront with a dedicated green strategy focusing on sustainable use of natural resources with due regard to the profitability and green image of our customers.
-By means of new thinking and innovative technology, we are constantly developing new ways to reduce the resource usage, product wastage, and effluents of dairy plants to protect the environment:
+As an environmentally responsible company, Tetra Pak is at the forefront with a dedicated strategy focusing on sustainable use of natural resources with due regard to the profitability and sustainability of our customers’ businesses.
+By means of innovative technology, we are constantly developing new ways to reduce the resource usage, product wastage, and effluents of food producers to protect the environment:

 Transportation of milk and whey contributes heavily to the environmental footprint and is very costly.

 Concentration of the product by means of RO, however, will remove water selectively from the product, and raise the total solids content.
 Thus, it is possible to transport 3 or 4 times as much dry matter per transport unit.
 The excess water can be used as process water, contributing further to reduced resource usage.

 White water is the first flush water in connection with cleaning of a process line after production.

 Milk flush water comes from road tankers and milk silos in the form of raw milk, but also as pasteurized milk from pasteurizers, pipes, milk silos, filling machines and filtration systems.
 It contains a mixture of milk and water with approx. 1/3 milk and 2/3 water, but is most often discharged as waste water.

 By means of Reverse Osmosis technology, the recovery process recovers valuable solids from the flush water and retrieves the water.
 Production wastage is reduced to an absolute minimum, as the concentrated product and the RO water can be reused.